MaryamMosad/book-reviews-api/README.md

 # Book Reviews System

-book reviews system where admins can add books under different genres and users can rate and review them (work in progress)
+## Description

+An api where:

+Admins can add authors and their books which can belong to multiple different genres.

+Users can view books information and add reviews.

 ## Stack Used:

 - NodeJs
 - Express.js
 - TypeScript